m3047/trualias/README.md

 ### Postfix tcp tables

-This utility is implemented as a [TCP table service](http://www.postfix.org/tcp_table.5.html).
+This utility is implemented as a [TCP table service](http://www.postfix.org/tcp_table.5.html) for both local aliases (`tcp_table_server`) and [virtual aliases](http://www.postfix.org/virtual.5.html) (`tcp_virtual_server`).
 Except for some rudimentary configuration settings (for network interface/address, port and logging level) and service startup there is nothing else to set up beside the specifics of your particular encoding scheme (in a file `trualias.conf` in the same directory as the script).

-Inside of `main.cf` the only thing you need to do in a vanilla installation is add the service to `alias_maps` (assuming that the service is configured to listen on loopback port 3047):
+Inside of `main.cf` the only thing you need to do in a vanilla installation is add the service to `virtual_alias_maps` (assuming that the service is configured to listen on loopback port 3047):

 ```
-alias_maps = hash:/etc/aliases tcp:127.0.0.1:3047
+virtual_alias_maps = hash:/etc/postfix/virtual tcp:127.0.0.1:3047
 ```

+The domains with aliases being mapped do not need to be listed in `virtual_alias_domains`.
 Look in the `install/` and `python/` directories for further information about installation and setup.

-Because current
-policy of the _Postfix_ team decrees TCP tables to be a security risk when looking up aliases, you will need to recompile and replace `local(8)`; instructions are provided.
+You will want to use `tcp_virtual_server` rather than `tcp_table_server` because current policy of the _Postfix_ team decrees TCP tables to be a security risk when looking up aliases for local accounts.

 ### Milter server